-If you’re making your way to the Space Coast to experience the United State’s latest voyage to Mars there are some very important factors to consider.
+If you’re making your way to the Space Coast to experience the United State’s latest crewed mission to the International Space Station, there are some very important factors to consider.

 Parking on the sides of highways and on causeways is extremely dangerous and strictly prohibited.

 Heading to the beach is a great way to maintain social distance and enjoy the outdoors during the launch; however, parking spots on popular beach access points fill up quickly.
 Plan to be here early to secure your spot in the lot and on the sand.
 Remember groups no larger than 50 people may congregate in one area, these groups MUST be 6 feet apart from one another in all directions.

 - The Canaveral National Seashore is open from 9 am to 5 pm daily.
 Parking at Apollo Beach area 4 is currently closed for repairs, and Playalinda Beach parking area 1 is closed for boardwalk replacement.
 Long wait times have been reported to gain access to these beaches.
 Please see their Press Release for more information.

 Jetty Park is open in a limited capacity.
 Access for annual pass holders and daily pass purchases will be granted until the park is at 100% capacity.

 There are several parks throughout the Space Coast perfect for launch viewing.
 Plan to arrive early as parking spaces are limited.

 - Find a prime viewing spot, learn details about the next mission and watch it launch "Live" by visiting our Launches page and Space Coast Launches for info on upcoming launches .